Miami Shoulder Dystocia Attorneys

 - Deliveries involving more than one child

-Sadly, in most cases, complication is avoidable.
+Sadly, in most cases, the complication is avoidable.
 Fetal macrosomia, late-term labors, maternal obesity, and other known causes should be warning flags to medical staff and doctors that a natural birth may not be the healthiest option.
 If a pregnant mother has any of these risk factors, it is up to a doctor to decide if a C-section delivery is the right choice.

 When a doctor forgoes a C-section and has a mother try to give birth naturally despite the warning signs, he or she should be held accountable for any injuries caused.